sbupgsa/constitution/Constitution.md

 ### Section 5: Assignment upon Removal, Resignation or Vacancy

-Should a position within the Board of Directors, but not on the Executive Committee, fall vacant at any time not during an election, then the Executive Committee shall appoint a general voting member, who they deem fit to serve in such a capacity.
+Should a position within the Board of Directors, but not on the Executive Committee, fall vacant at any time not during an election, then the Executive Committee shall appoint a general active member, who they deem fit to serve in such a capacity.

-Should a position within the Board of Directors, at any time not during an election, fall totally vacant, in that no voting member is willing or able to fill it, then the duties assigned to that position, disregarding Board of Director or Executive Committee voting privileges, shall be designated by the Board of Directors to some member amongst themselves.
+Should a position within the Board of Directors, at any time not during an election, fall totally vacant, in that no active member is willing or able to fill it, then the duties assigned to that position, disregarding Board of Director or Executive Committee voting privileges, shall be designated by the Board of Directors to some member amongst themselves.

 If there is at any time a vacancy for the office of President, then the Vice President shall assume the position of President by default, the role of the Vice President correspondingly shall be assumed by the Treasurer, until a special election is held for a new President.
 The special election must occur within one month of the position of President falling vacant.